bemanproject/task/docs/P3796-task-issues.md

 it completed and the `affine_on` implementation can use this information to decide whether it is necessary to reschedule after the `task`'s completion.
-It would be preferable if a corresponding query were specificied by the standard library to have user-defined senders provide similar information but currently there is no such query.
+It would be preferable if a corresponding query were specified by the standard library to have user-defined senders provide similar information but currently there is no such query.